AUTOMATIC1111/stable-diffusion-webui/Features.md

 Some models were trained with this kind of tweak, so setting this value helps produce better results on those models.

 ## Extra noise
 Adds additional noise from the random seed, determined by the setting, defaulting to `0`.
 Implemented in version 1.6.0 via [#12564](https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/12564), available in settings under `img2img` -> `Extra noise multiplier for img2img and hires fix`.
-As noted in the UI, it should always be lower than the denoising strength used to yield the best results.
+As noted in the UI, **this parameter should always be lower than the denoising strength used to yield the best results**.

 One purpose for this tweak is to add back additional detail into hires fix.
 For a very simplified understanding, you may think of it as a cross between GAN upscaling and latent upscaling.